Puck (Marvel Comics): Puck (Zuzha Yu)

 Zuzha Yu was a mutant who worked at a bar near McGill University in Montreal and was supposedly the daughter of the original Puck.
 She agreed to join the reformed Alpha Flight after losing an arm-wrestling match with Walter Langkowski, alias Sasquatch.

 At the end of the series it shows that she and Major Mapleleaf have children.

-She was one of the members of Alpha Flight apparently killed by The Collective.
+She was one of the members of Alpha Flight apparently killed by the Collective.

 Powers and abilities

 Originally, Puck had no superhuman powers, relying on his exceptional training and his amassed worldly knowledge.
 He was a formidable hand-to-hand combatant, capable of a mixture of various martial arts, street-fighting techniques, acrobatics and gymnastics.
 After a run-in with The Master of the World his body was subject to genetic manipulation of his cellular structure.
 His body tissues were condensed at a molecular level, causing his body to become akin to compressed rubber.
 His trademark attack is a cartwheeling motion.
-Spinning on his hands and feet at great speeds, he is able to slam into and knock down human-sized enemies with ease.
+Spinning on his hands and feet at great speeds, he is able to slam into and knock down enemies with ease.
 He is also skilled in bullfighting.
 He has some knowledge of mysticism, enough to once trap Black Raazer, and the ability to put himself in a temporary deathlike trance state.
-Puck is about half the size of the average man.
-His condition causes him varying amounts of constant pain.
-Also, his aging has been stopped or vastly slowed; Judd resembles a man in his thirties.
-His right ear is misshapen, presumably due to an old injury (see cauliflower ear).
+Puck possesses a slowed aging process that makes him appear to be in his thirties.

-Zuzha had superhuman strength, speed, reflexes, agility, coordination, endurance, and could redirect kinetic energy.
+Zuzha Yu had superhuman strength, speed, reflexes, agility, coordination, endurance, and could redirect kinetic energy.
 She was an excellent hand-to-hand combatant.